ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 ### `StopScale`

 There are quite a few functions that make it easy to animate `CoreObject`s in your game.
-Since most things are `CoreObject`s, this gives you a lot of flexibility in creating animations for a wide variety of objects!
+Since most things are `CoreObject`s, this gives you a lot of flexibility in creating animations for a wide variety of objects.

 `MoveTo()`, `RotateTo()` and `ScaleTo()` are the most basic, and they allow you to change a `CoreObject`'s position, rotation, or scale over time.
 The base version of these functions just takes a destination position/scale/rotation, and how much time it should take to get there.